kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-140. `plt.scatter()` allows us to customize each individual point in the scatter plot, through individual customization or mapping to data.

-141. An example random scatter plot with points of different colors and sizes.
+An example random scatter plot with points of different colors and sizes.

 ```Python
 # set random state